joel-quek/Georgia-Tech-OMSA/README.md

 ## Summer 2023
 ### MGT6203 Data Analytics for Business (EdX)

 *Difficulty: 4/10*

 *Relevance: 8/10*

+*Module Components: Homework, Exams and Project*

+This course focused more on data than business and introduced students to data transformations like log-log and log-linear transformations.
+There are some interesting and practical concepts to learn, such as understanding the math behind stock alpha and beta values, basic queuing problems, and statistical forecasting.
+The homework assignments require the use of R, and the exams are also multiple-choice.
+In my honest opinion, the exam for this module involved more calculations than ISYE 6501.

-This course was more Data than Business and introduced students to data transformations like log-log or log-linear transformations.
-This course has a large project component where I met a stellar group of teammates, especially my best teammate, WS, who went on to do many projects with.
+The course also includes a large project component, where I had the pleasure of working with a stellar group of teammates, especially my best teammate, WS, with whom I went on to collaborate on many projects.
 We would go to Vormir and collect the Soul Stone.
-Note that the relevance rating I'm giving is due to the project that we did.
-We performed a lot of
+(Note: the relevance rating I'm giving is largely due to the project we worked on.)
+We performed extensive feature engineering and data cleaning for the project.
+The project itself is very open-ended, so get creative!
+My team did an excellent job.

 ## Fall 2023
 ### CSE6040 Computing for Data Analysis